 IDBI Omni Infrastructure Long Term Bonds: Unsecured, redeemable, unsubordinated non-convertible bonds in dematerialized form made in compliance with the applicable regulations specified by SEBI, provisions of the Companies Act, 2013 and the Rules prescribed there under and other applicable laws and RBI guidelines.
+Further as per extant RBI Guideline the Banks cannot grant advances against security of these Bonds.

 iv.
-Price at which the security is being offered including the premium, if any ₹10,00,000 per Bond to be offered at par, with no premium v.
+Price at which the security is being offered including the premium, if any ₹1,000,000 per Bond to be offered at par, with no premium v.
 Name and address of the valuer who performed valuation of the security offered vi.
 Amount intended to be raised: